Posted on behalf of Stephens, Anderson & Cummings on Jul 01, 2016 in Auto Accidents

 The Fort Worth Police Department has placed the officer on restricted duty while the Internal Affairs Unit conducts an investigation into the accident.
 The officer has been with the Department for 24 years and was the commander of the traffic division.

 With decades of experience representing injury victims in Fort Worth and throughout Texas, our Fort Worth car accident lawyers have seen firsthand the devastation that often results from these types of collisions.
-If you have been injured or lost a loved one due to an intoxicated driver, do not hesitate to contact us to learn more about your legal options.
+If you have been injured or lost a loved one due to an intoxicated driver, do not hesitate to contact a personal injury lawyer to learn more about your legal options.